ITRav4/PlexRedirect/README.md

 [TheDarocker](https://github.com/TheDarocker): Add a closing > and remove a few unneeded(?)
 HTML tags.

-Add a closing > and remove a few unneeded(?)
-HTML tags

 ## Installing:
 Add this to your webserver root folder.
 You can rename it to your server name if you would like.
 Access it via your IP address.